Merci-chao/userChrome.js/README.md

 - With `checkUpdateAutoApply` set to `3`, it will now also receive updates for minor changes and fixes that do not trigger notifications.

 **Version 3.4**
 - Add `animateTabMoveMaxCount`: When the number of dragged tabs exceeds this value, drag animations are disabled and a drop indicator is shown instead.
-The minimum value is `0`.
+Minimum: `0`.
 If dragging too many tabs causes lag, consider lowering this value.
 Note: Some tab grouping operations may be unavailable, and the final drop position is determined by Firefox's native behavior, which may not behave as expected in certain scenarios.
 - Add `hidePinnedDropIndicator`: Hide the indicator that appears when dragging a tab to pin it, if there are no existing pinned tabs (not available on Firefox 115).
 - Streamline and improve the animation logic.
 - The Tabs Bar will appear below the Bookmarks Toolbar when `tabsAtBottom` is set to `2`, even if Bookmarks Toolbar is set as "Only Show on New Tab".